Online Publishing of Statistics or Other Information Business License in Dubai

 Setup Costs and Steps

-Setting up under this licence at Dubai South Business Hub Free Zone is a structured and relatively straightforward process.
+Setting up under this license at Dubai South Business Hub Free Zone is a structured and relatively straightforward process.
 Costs vary depending on the nature of your operation, office requirements, and visa needs, but the general steps are as follows:

 Step 1: Choose Your Business Activity